ashleymhuynh/measrealty-fam/README.md

 #### MVP

 - Create and render airtable data
-- Allow user to input status/data
+- Allow user to input fam status and wins
-- Render new data to correlating component
+- Render new data fam status and wins to correlating component

 #### PostMVP

 - Add Like Buttons to WINS page
-- Set default images in the event no image is uploaded
+- Create Events Component with festive css style

 ## Project Schedule